-The Group has established the necessary controls and procedures to ensure compliance with the relevant regulatory requirements.
+The Group has established the necessary controls and procedures to ensure compliance with the relevant regulatory requirements in respect of related party transaction.
 Necessary disclosures are made to the Board of the Company and where required, prior approval of the Board of the Company and/or shareholders for the transactions will be obtained prior to execution.

-A due diligence working group was formed to review the related party transactions prior to the same being submitted to the AC for consideration.
-The AC will subsequently review the related party transactions and submit its recommendation to the Board of the Company for consideration.
+A due diligence working group was formed to review the related party transactions and submit its recommendations in accordance to the levels of authority as determined by the Board for consideration.
+The AC will review the related party transactions fall within its authority limit and submit its recommendation to the Board of the Company for consideration.